How can there be such a thing as an outgoing introvert? That’s absurd, right?

 1. Making plans with someone to go out and regretting it when the time comes

 … Or the other way round…

-When you’re an outgoing introvert, you might flip flop between introverted moods and extroverted moods, this can be a nightmare when making plans because there’s simply no guarantee of how you’ll feel on the big night.
+When you’re an outgoing type of introvert, you might flip flop between introverted moods and extroverted moods, this can be a nightmare when making plans because there’s simply no guarantee of how you’ll feel on the big night.